GuMiner/napack/docs/Creation.md

 3 The listing of authors who will be added to the license file.
 If a custom license is used, this field can be ignored.

-4 One of the [Supported Licenses](./SupportedLicenses.md), or the filename of a file containing custom license information.
-A word of warning: packages with custom licenses require explicit authorization by consumers to be used and are **not recommended.**
+4 One of the [Valid License Values](./SupportedLicenses.md),=.
+A word of warning: packages with copy-left, commercial, or custom licenses require explicit authorization by consumers to be used and are **not recommended.**

 5 Valid Napack names match the following Regex ```[a-zA-Z0-9\.-]*```, don't start with a number, are within [10, 100] characters (inclusive), and don't contain any prohibited subphrases.
 Packages with non-professional names (obscene (not 'E' rated), derrogatory, racist, etc) are subject to removal.